openrewrite/rewrite-migrate-java/README.md

 ## Add `jdeprscan` plugin to Maven <a name="AddJdeprscanToMaven"></a>

-There is a java tool called `jdeprscan` that will find uses of depcrecated or removed APIs and this tool can be added to a project's build via a Maven plugin.
+There is a java tool called `jdeprscan` that will find uses of deprecated or removed APIs and this tool can be added to a project's build via a Maven plugin.
 In a multi-module project, this only needs to be added to the top-level, parent pom.
 This will fail the build if deprecated APIs are used.